Great Rollright: History

+Great Rollright and neighbouring Little Rollright were historically separate parishes.
+They were merged into a single civil parish called Rollright in 1932.
+At the 1931 census (the last before the abolition of the parish), Great Rollright had a population of 289.

+Landmarks

 The megalithic Rollright Stones are about 1.5 mi west of Great Rollright, near the Warwickshire village of Long Compton.

-Parish church

 The Church of England parish church of Saint Andrew has Norman, Early English, Decorated Gothic and Perpendicular Gothic features.
 St Andrew's was restored in 1852 under the direction of the Oxford Diocesan Architect, GE Street.
 St Andrew's is a Grade I listed building.
 The west tower has a ring of six bells.
 William Bagley of Chacombe, Northamptonshire cast the fourth, fifth and tenor bells in 1695 and the third bell in 1696.
 W&J Taylor cast the second bell in 1839, presumably at the foundry they then had at Oxford.
 Henry I Bond and Sons of Burford cast the treble bell in 1899.
 St Andrew's parish is now part of the Benefice of Hook Norton with Great Rollright, Swerford and Wigginton.